 Caution Do Not Play In Or Around, Performance, Silent Funny, Chicago, 2017

 She received her BA from Wesleyan University and her MFA from the School of the Art Institute of Chicago.
 She has held faculty appointments at the School of the Art Institute of Chicago, Harold Washington College, and Truman College.
-In 2022, she was awarded the outstanding teaching & Dedication Award from Wilbur Wright College.
-She has received research and travel grants from the university of Chicago and The School of the Art Institute of Chicago.
+In 2022, she was awarded the Outstanding Teaching & Dedication Award from Wilbur Wright College.
+She has received research and travel grants from the University of Chicago and The School of the Art Institute of Chicago.
 Her work has been exhibited in New York, Connecticut, Chicago, Milwaukee, Los Angeles, and Germany.
 She currently teaches at Los Medanos College.